BreakfastMatt/dotnet-diff-generator/readme.md

 ## Upcoming Features
 1. Branch & Tag name prompting when entering from/to references (e.g. double tap tab to show branches/tags with that naming)
 2. Improve the UX (notify users of repository-level progress)
+3. Add GUI
-3. Rewrite some of the logic to utilise things like Linq queries instead of nested loops
+4. Rewrite some of the logic to utilise things like Linq queries instead of nested loops
-4. Fix the console output timing inconsistencies (requiring user input for the buffer to be flushed to the console)
+5. Fix the console output timing inconsistencies (requiring user input for the buffer to be flushed to the console)
-5. Update & complete remaining unit tests
+6. Update & complete remaining unit tests
-6. Add logic to make the diff reference extraction and grouping logic dynamic/configurable (project agnostic)
+7. Add logic to make the diff reference extraction and grouping logic dynamic/configurable (project agnostic)
-7. Update logic to output a .csv file instead of a text file
+8. Update logic to output a .csv file instead of a text file